Germany alters vaccine mix to better tackle Delta variant

-Spahn told reporters that it would in future be possible to combine a first shot of the AstraZeneca (AZN.L) vaccine with a second shot of an mRNA vaccine like those from BioNTech/Pfizer (22UAy.DE)(PFE.N) or Moderna (MRNA.O).
+Spahn told reporters that it would in future be possible to combine a first shot of the AstraZeneca vaccine with a second shot of an mRNA vaccine like those from BioNTech/Pfizer or Moderna.

 He said that the addition of the mRNA shot provided more protection against the Delta variant, which is endemic in Britain and is expected to become so in Germany this month, than two shots of AstraZeneca’s shot.